JanMiksovsky/emojese/docs/Guidelines.md

 - Big, obvious distinctions are better than small, subtle ones.
 When sent in a messaging application, emojis can appear very small, making fine details hard to discern.
 - Choose emoji which, if not obvious, are at least recognizable, memorable, and sensible in retrospect.
 Few people would type 🐛🦋 for “become” on their own, but hopefully in retrospect the choice of those emoji makes sense.
 - The more common an idea is, ideally the shorter its emoji expression should be.
-- There's no need to reproduce standard emoji definitions.
-There is no Emojese definition for "cat", for example, because the 🐈 emoji already has the standard English description "cat", and typing "cat" in the app already produces that emoji.
+- Avoid using a single emoji like 🐌 Snail on its own to mean something more specific, like "slow", because that would remove the noun "snail" from the language.
+The Emojese for "slow" is "🐌~", which adds "~" ("-ish") to create an adjective.
+- Exception to the above rule: single emoji for obscure words, like ⚗️ Alembic, are up for grabs.
+- In general, search for a 2–3 emoji sequence to represent a common word.
-- Be aware that emoji representations vary from platform to platform, which can occasionally present challenges.
+- Be aware that emoji representations vary from platform to platform, which can occasionally present real challenges.
 For example, the contrast in 🏕️⛺ ("near") works well in iOS and other platforms, but poorly in Microsoft Windows.
 - Avoid using text to convey meaning.
 Avoid emoji with words like 🆓, with the exception of 🆗 ("ok" is nearly universally understood).
 Text for proper nouns is fine.
 - Similarly, avoid letters to imply English words for those letters. 🄰 is used for "letter", not for words that start with "a".
 Exception: 🚗Ⓟ is used for "park" because many international parking signs include a "P" in a circle.
 - Unless gender or skin tone is an important aspect of the word, use the genderless people emoji like 🧑 rather than gendered alternatives.
 Messages about specific people can use more specific genders.